zorowangtt/phdthesis/source/10_chapter2_methods.md

 ## Computational modeling for a homodimer _Thalassosira pseudonana_ CP12

-We developed a three-stage modeling technique keeping in mind the considerable conformational flexibility and spatiotemporal heterogeneity of the _Thalassosira pseudonana_ chloroplastic protein (CP12).
+We developed a three-stage modeling technique keeping in mind the considerable conformational flexibility and spatiotemporal heterogeneity of the _Thalassosira pseudonana_ chloroplast protein (CP12).
 First, AlphaFold-Multimer first predicted the CP12 dimer's initial guess structures.[@jumper2021;@evans2021] Then, the harmonic restrained all-atom molecular dynamics (MD) simulations were used to roughly refine the most likely structure of them in order to align it with the experimental results (SAXS[@shao2021] and EPR/DEER).
 Finally, restrained-ensemble molecular dynamics (reMD) simulations[@roux2013;@shen2015;@islam2013;@qi2020] were used to further refine the structures generated in this manner, ensuring that the distance distributions of all spin pairs between the reMD simulations and the experimental EPR/DEER data are consistent.